Vertigo Treatment in Kennewick, WA

 Symptoms of Vertigo

-- Dizziness that worsens with sudden head or body movements: Quick movements can trigger a dizzy spell or make the spinning sensation worse.
+Dizziness with Head or Body Movements: Quick movements can trigger a dizzy spell or make the spinning sensation worse.

-- Nausea or vomiting during episodes: The spinning or motion can upset your stomach, making you feel sick.
+Nausea or Vomiting: The spinning or motion can upset your stomach, making you feel sick.

-- Fatigue or disorientation after episodes: Vertigo can be exhausting and may leave you feeling tired or confused afterward.
+Fatigue or Disorientation: Vertigo can be exhausting and may leave you feeling tired or confused afterward.

 Common Causes of Vertigo

-- Head or neck injuries like whiplash: Damage to the neck or head can affect your brain’s ability to sense balance.
+Head or Neck Injuries (Whiplash): Damage to the neck or head can affect your brain’s ability to sense balance.

-- Certain medications: Some drugs can affect the inner ear or brain and lead to balance problems.
+Certain Medications: Some medications can affect the inner ear or brain and lead to balance problems.

 Chiropractic Treatment for Vertigo